-- 1.1 The council is required to publish it's statement of gambling policy at least four weeks before it takes effect. - 1.2 The current statement of gambling policy expires on 31 January 2022. - 1.3 Consultation is taking place with relevant stakeholders and approval for the new policy will be sought at full Council on 25 November 2021
+- 1.1 The Council is required to publish it's statement of gambling policy at least four weeks before it takes effect. - 1.2 The current statement of gambling policy expires on 31 January 2022. - 1.3 Consultation has taken place with relevant stakeholders and approval for the new policy will be sought at Full Council on 25 November 2021.